-- Keep your home builder job search confidential with these discreet job search, networking, and resume tips.
+- Keep your home builder job search confidential with these discreet job search, networking, and

 - Making the change while employed should be approached with caution to preserve your professional reputation and livelihood.